Find Trade Colleges

 • Electric Meter Reader

-There were about 34,800 jobs for Utilities Meter Reader in 2016 (in the United States).
+In the United States, there were 34,800 jobs for Utilities Meter Reader in 2016.
 There is little to no growth in job opportunities for Utilities Meter Reader.
-There will be an estimated 2,300 positions for Utilities Meter Reader per year.
+The BLS estimates 2,300 yearly job openings in this field.

 undefined